 - Rajko Mamuzić Gift Collection – post war

 Art Nouveau Novi Sad Synagogue was built in the early 1900s by architect Lipót Baumhorn.
 It’s a memorial to a “large Jewish congregation that suffered a dreadful death during World War II”.
-The stunning synagogue was converted to a city concert hall.
+The synagogue was converted to a city concert hall.
 Jewish Street is also home to the newly built Serbian National Theatre.

 The Bishop’s Palace is “one of the most beautiful buildings in Novi Sad”.
 Its “colourful exterior and marvelous architecture decorate Zmaj Jovina, a main pedestrian street”.